Inhomogeneous Jets from Neutron Star Mergers: One Jet to Rule them all: Discussion

 Figure \ref{fig:prelim-lc}, where $\iota\sim 4-5 \theta_c$, and fits for the rotationally averaged simulation jet structure profiles in \cite{nativi2022} show that such a functional jet structure is additionally consistent with the afterglow of GW170817/GRB 170817A -- we do not repeat that analysis here.
-For the afterglow to GRB 170817A, multiple jet structure profiles have shown viable fits to the data, including more exotic structures than the core-dominated profiles presented here \citep[e.g.,][]{takahashi2021}, as well as the refreshed shock/energy injection scenario \citep{lamb2020}.
+For the afterglow to GRB 170817A, multiple jet structure profiles have shown viable fits to the data, including more exotic structures than the core-dominated profiles presented here \citep[e.g.,][]{takahashi2021}, as well as the refreshed shock/energy injection scenario \citep{lamb2020}. {Several authors have shown how the jet structure profiles used to explain the lightcurve of the afterglow of GRB 170817A resemble the cosmological population of short GRB afterglows when viewed at a very small inclination \citep[e.g.][]{salafia2019, fong2019, mogushi2019, tan2020}, thus renewing the case for a universal jet structure profile for merger jets \citep[note however that a refreshed shock jet model can also explain the observed temporal structure of the afterglow of GRB 170817A e.g.,][]{lamb2020}.
+Here we expand on the general case for merger jets and give a physically motivated jet structure profile to use in such cases where an ad hoc or analytically derived profile has been used before.} The parameters for this analytic profile include uncertainties due to the rotational variation within our simulated jet profiles, these can be used as a physically motivated prior on jet structure parameters when fitting observed data.
+Additionally, with equation \ref{eq:theta_fit}, we include a way to adjust the jet core size given different assumptions on the injected jet's half-opening angle, $\theta_0$, and the jet energy, $E_j$.